A group of 13 people-on-the-move were chain pushed-back from Slovenia to Croatian, then directly from Croatia to Bosnia.

 “The air inside the van was very bad.”

 He pointed out that he had never before had to vomit in a car, but during the 30 minutes transfer which followed he had to throw up twice.
 All other in the same van had to vomit as well.
 In the floor there was kind of a hole where the vomit would spill in.
 The father managed to put his nose between the wings of the backdoor and was able to breath a bit fresh air which gave him some relief.
-He believes that the officers filled some kind of gas into the backspace to make them vomit.
+He believed that the officers filled some kind of gas into the backspace to make them vomit.
 He did not recognize a particular smell or a color of the air in the van.
 The men knocked on the van’s walls and shouted to stop the car and let them out.
 The policemen, however, just shouted back:

 “Šuti! Šuti!”
 [Engl.: Shut up]